turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ```
 <br>

-3. **Storing details of voters which have already voted and number of candidates** - `voters` is a mapping between the address of voter and a boolean.
-In Solidity, the default boolean value is `false`, so if the returned value of `voters(address)` is `false` we can understand that the voters is voting for the first time in this election, and vice-versa for `true`.
+3. **Storing details of voters who have already voted and the number of candidates** - `voters` is a mapping between the address of the voter and a boolean.
+In Solidity, the default boolean value is `false`, so if the returned value of `voters(address)` is `false` we can understand that the voters are voting for the first time in this election, and vice-versa for `true`.

 ```javascript
   //Storing address of those voters who already voted